marvin-jens/find_circ/README.md

     ./merge_bed.py sample1.bed sample2.bed [...] > combined.bed
 ```

-This will deal properly with the various columns: quality scores will be assigned the maximum value of all samples, total read counts will be summed up, `tissue` column will contain a comma-separated list, *etc.*.
+This will deal properly with the various columns: quality scores will be assigned the maximum value of all samples, total read counts will be summed up, `tissues` column will contain a comma-separated list, *etc.*.

 ### Command line reference `unmapped2anchors.py` ###
 ```